#1 Global Leader in Data Resilience

 1. Add the Veeam server and all remote backup proxies (if any) to the Active Directory domain.

-4. Make sure that SMB 3.0 protocol is enabled, and previous versions are not allowed to use:
+1. Make sure that the SMB 3.0 protocol is enabled, and previous versions are not allowed to use:

-5. Create SMB shared folder and grant read/write access to it for the domain group that was created earlier:
+1. Create an SMB shared folder and grant read/write access to it for the domain group that was created earlier:

 Scenario 2 Alternate: Add standalone storage appliance using iSCSI protocol (Best Practice)